Freedom-Club-Sec/Coldwire-python/PROTOCOL.md

 ```
 POST /authentication/init
 ```
-with payload that consists of public key (and user_id if re-authenticating).
+with payload that consists of `user`'s base64-encoded public key (and `user_id` if re-authenticating).

 Server responds with a base64-encoded random challenge.

-`Client` decodes challenge, signs it with his Dilithium private key.
+`Client` decodes challenge, signs it with his `Dilithium` private key.

 `Client` sends signature to ```POST /authentication/verify```.

-Server verifies signature:
+Server *verifies* signature:

 **If valid & key exists**: returns JSON Web Token (JWT) with existing `user_id`.

 **If valid & key new**: generates new 16-byte random numeric `user_id`, and returns JWT.

-`Client` must include JWT in Authorization header for all subsequent requests.
+`Client` must include `JWT` token in Authorization header for all subsequent requests.

 ## 4. SMP verification

-ColdWire uses a human-language variant of Socialist Millionaire Problem (SMP) to verify per-contact keys.
+ColdWire uses a human-language variant of *Socialist Millionaire Problem* (`SMP`) to verify per-contact keys.
 Server does not store any contact relationships; all verification state is local to the clients.

 ### 4.1.
 Assumptions:

-Alice wants to add Bob as a contact and verify authenticity of Bob's per-contact key.
+`Alice` wants to add `Bob` as a contact and verify authenticity of `Bob`'s per-contact key.

 ### 4.2.
 SMP Initiation (Alice → Bob)